 Orientation provides an overview of laboratory safety, the entire annual schedule of the Program and other relevant topics.

-During this 10-week full-time portion of the Program, the student will learn basic manual methods and basic clinical laboratory science theory.
+During this 7-week full-time portion of the program, the student will learn basic manual methods and basic medical laboratory science theory.
 This brings all students up to a common body of knowledge before embarking upon general rotation.
 This portion of the year takes place at Rochester General Hospital in the student classroom, with all students present in one group.

 Students are divided in to three equal groups, with each group beginning their one-on-one clinical experience in a major laboratory Division (Hematology, Transfusion Service, Clinical Chemistry, or Microbiology).
 General Rotation takes place four days/week, with all lectures being presented on Wednesday.

-During this portion of the year, our students will be rotating at both Rochester General Hospital and ACM Labs.
+During this portion of the year, our students will be rotating at both Rochester General Hospital and RGH Elmgrove Labs.

 The Wednesday lecture series covers all clinical disciplines such as Hematology, Clinical Chemistry, Transfusion Medicine, Microbiology and Coagulation.
 The lecture component is delivered by the MD / PhD Division Heads and Pathologists within the Department of Pathology and Laboratory Medicine.

-The Program also features a Management Project component.
-Working within groups, students will tackle Management and Laboratory Operations scenarios, presenting their findings and solutions in oral form in June.
+The program also features a Management Project component.
+Working within groups, students will tackle management and laboratory operations scenarios, presenting their findings and solutions in oral form in May.